wp-plugins/bruteprotect/readme.txt

 4. If a blocked user shows up on your login page, they will see this message

 == Changelog ==

+= 0.9.9.9 =
+* Fix error with server identification and errors in older versions of PHP
+* Version Codename: I really don't want to say 1.0

 = 0.9.9.8 =
 * Fix error with cached blocks